in The City of Brotherly Love...

 Very simply, you want to shoot beautiful photographs.
 Maybe you have a fancy expensive camera that you’ve never taken full advantage of.
 You’d love to confidently shoot in manual mode and you’ve decided you’re finally going to crack the proper exposure “code.”

-You’ve always wanted to dedicate time away from your daily distractions to your passion, this hobby you love.
-Getting together for a few days with like-minded photographers who share your enthusiasm for this miraclous medium sounds like heaven.
+And you’ve always wanted to dedicate time away from your daily distractions to your passion for photography.
+Getting together for a few days with like-minded photographers who share your enthusiasm for this miraculous medium sounds like heaven.

 I can help you.
 This workshop is for you.
 No question.

-I’ve hosted hundreds of seminars, retreats, public speaking events, webinars, and written and/or photographed nine books and I’ve come to the conclusion that a small group over a period of days may very well be the perfect teaching and learning format.
+I’ve hosted hundreds of seminars, retreats, public speaking events, webinars, and written and/or photographed nine books and I’ve come to the conclusion that the small group over a period of days may very well be the perfect teaching and learning format.
 There’s enough time for me to connect with every student personally and still give you time to be alone with your cameras and exercise your mind’s eye—in other words, shoot great photographs.
-That’s what it’s all about.

 For me personally, these workshops could possibly be the most exciting thing I’ve ever done in my career.
 A list of the great photographic experiences of my life would have to include some of these workshops.
-They were thrilling, and I’m incredibly proud that the attendees have repeatedly asked when we can do it again – and more than a quarter of them have come back for a subsequent workshop – or two!
+They are thrilling, and I’m incredibly proud that the attendees have repeatedly asked when we can do it again – and come back for multiple workshops!

 Yes, we’re going to make sure you're secure in knowing how to use your camera in manual mode but I want more than that for you.
 I want you to think like a photographer.
 I want you to think in terms of photographic communication—I want you to tap into your inner storyteller.
 I want you to create images—during the workshop and beyond—that will enrich your life and the lives of the people you love.